 Identifying Relevant Differences To Include

-Dive into this topic by watching the video, followed by key explanations below:
+Dive in by watching this video, followed by key concepts and practice below:

 Sometimes the most relevant differences are right in front of our noses.